Money Burning Improves Mediated Communication: Introduction

-Our paper is also related to the literature on communication with transfers.
-Some studies discuss cheap talk involving money burning, \cite{austen2000cheap,kartik2007note,karamychev2017optimal}, noting that Sender nearly cannot improve the credibility of cheap talk by money burning tactic, and chooses not to burn money even in state-independent preferences environments.
-However, in our work, money-burning mechanism plays a key role in enhancing Sender's commitment power and thus obtaining better communication efficiency. \cite{kolotilin2021relational} investigate the application of monetary transfers in repeated cheap talk settings, while \cite{sadakane2023multistage} examines a model featuring repeated cheap talk games with monetary transfers from Receiver to Sender.
-This latter study observes that the equilibrium set in such settings is larger than that of the original long-term cheap talk setting. \cite{corrao2023mediation} analyzes the mediation market and characterizes the information and market outcomes of the revenue-maximizing mediator and the Sender-optimal mediator.
-Additionally, several studies focus on Bayesian persuasion involving transferable utility and the cost of information, such as \cite{li2017discriminatory,bergemann2018design}. \cite{dughmi2019persuasion} explore the case where Sender can enter into contracts prior to persuasion, while \cite{perez2022test} investigate the Receiver-optimal experiment under the condition that Sender can costly falsify his private type.
+Our paper is also related to the literature on communication with transfers and costly signals.
+Several studies analyze cheap talk or signaling games with money burning \cite{austen2000cheap,kartik2007note,karamychev2017optimal,gersbach2004money} and show that money burning generally cannot enhance the credibility of cheap talk.
+In the cheap-talk benchmark, we also find that money burning cannot improve the Sender's payoff under state-independent preferences.
+In cheap talk and signaling games, money burning can expand the set of equilibria and sustain more informative equilibria.
+However, a key limitation is that money burning can expand equilibria only when cheap talk itself is already influential.
+Moreover, these studies focus mainly on constructing such equilibria and do not study the payoff implications of money burning for the Sender.
+In contrast, we show that money burning can enhance the Sender's credibility, expand the equilibrium payoff set, and improve communication efficiency even when cheap talk alone is not influential.
+Relatedly, \cite{koessler2026belief} develop a belief-based characterization of costly signaling games using Bayes-plausible belief distributions and incentive-compatible interim values, and their results also support the limited role of costly signals in cheap talk under transparent motives; our belief-based program uses similar objects, but the burning amount in our model is an enforceable consequence of a mediated report rather than a voluntarily chosen signal. \cite{kolotilin2021relational} investigate monetary transfers in repeated communication, while \cite{sadakane2023multistage} examines repeated cheap talk games with monetary transfers from the Receiver to the Sender and shows that the equilibrium set can be larger than in the original long-term cheap talk setting. \cite{corrao2023mediation} analyzes mediation markets and characterizes the information and market outcomes of the revenue-maximizing mediator and the Sender-optimal mediator.
+Several papers study Bayesian persuasion with transferable utility or costly information, such as \cite{li2017discriminatory,bergemann2018design}. \cite{perez2022test} investigates Receiver-optimal experiment design when the Sender can costly falsify his private type.